alphagov/publisher/docs/arch/adr-006-use-mermaid-for-simple-smart-answer-visualisation.md

 It has the right balance of simplicity and functionality that we require.
 It is also possible to customise the presentation of the visualisations.

-We tested implementation of mermaid.js in a standalone project using the api, and were able to render the diagram within an html page.
+We tested implementation of mermaid.js in a standalone project using the api, and were able to render the diagram within a html page.
 We also ran the webpack demo which demonstrates the use of mermaid.js as a dependency.

 We foresee a few limitations;
-* the auto-positioning of the nodes is something we do not have control of.
+* The auto-positioning of the nodes (question/outcome boxes) is something we do not have control of i.e Mermaid rearranges their position depending on how the flowchart evolves
-* we do not have the ability to control the shape of connecting lines.
+* Connecting lines do not always render in a visually appropriate way i.e sometimes they sit behind boxes or can overlap with other lines.

 ## Consequences
 To be able to integrate mermaid.js into Publisher, we will need to build a data translation service, that takes the flow as described in the data model, and converts this into the mermaid.js syntax.